tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/client-side-libraries.md

 index: y
 ---

-# Chapter 3 - Client-Side Libraries and Responsive Grid {#client-side-libraries-and-responsive-grid}
+# Chapter 3 - Client-Side Libraries and Front-end Workflow {#client-side-libraries-and-responsive-grid}

 Covers creation of AEM Client-Side Libraries or clientlibs to deploy and manage CSS and Javascript for an AEM Sites implementation.
 Integration with AEM's responsive grid and mobile emulator. aemfed module is used to accelerate front-end development.